logstash

 PARAMETERS

-Tests the Logstash configuration file(s) for syntax errors without starting the Logstash process.
+Tests the configuration for syntax errors and validity, then exits.
+Does not start the Logstash pipeline.

 DESCRIPTION